-Verify that the host on which you intend to the install the Cloud Gateway Appliance appliance meets the following hardware requirements.
+Verify that the host on which you intend to the install the Cloud Gateway Appliance meets the following hardware requirements.

 - Ensure that the Cloud Gateway Appliance and your vCenter Server instances can reach each other over your network.
 Ensure that the following firewall ports are open.